 So, please be mindful and recognize when you are shuffling back and forth with your work.
 Stop, prioritize, organize, and delegate where needed.
 Always try your best to avoid the tendency to take on to many responsibilities at once.
 Plan ahead, schedule your time and prioritize what’s important.
 Be sure to turn off any excessive distractions (damn you social media!).
 If something comes up that is a top priority, set aside what you’re doing and focus on that.
 Trust me, your boss will appreciate you, and so will your workmates.

 It’s the end of the workday and it’s time to relieve some of that stress that’s been building up over the entire day.
 In addition to healthy eating, working out gives you that full energy and allows you to the ability to tackle work issues with a clear mind.
-It also improves your sleeping habits.
-So pump up the music and get them sit ups right, ….. tuck your tummy tight and do your crunches like this…
+Daily meditation is another great alternative.
+Meditation not only calms the mind but it can also helps with stress, anxiety, and self-awareness with the physical body.
+There are some really great youtube videos that can help you begin your meditation journey as well.
+So play some soothing music and get those endorphins going…

-If you have other great tips to relieve stress at work, please comment in the inbox below.
+If you have other great tips to relieve stress at work, please leave a comment below.